 The first rainstorms of a season tend to stir up oil and diesel, which can make the roads slippery, so make sure you keep a safe following distance.
 The Automobile Association recommends making it five or six seconds (or five to six car lengths) when the weather is bad.

 Always put lights on to make your vehicle visible in these conditions.

 Don’t drink and drive.
 Don’t call or message and drive.
 Don’t speed.
 In short, follow the laws of the road.

 The K53 driving system was designed with driver and passenger safety in mind on the road, so use what you learned while studying for your driver’s licence.

 Cruise control is designed for comfort and ease on a straight, long road, such as a highway.
 It has safety features built in to give control of the vehicle back to the driver, such as pressing the brake or clutch, or if more power is required on a steep hill.
 However, it is vitally important to keep both hands on the steering wheel and concentrate fully while using cruise control.

 While it is always best to try to avoid a car accident, they are called accidents for a reason - they may not be your fault and they can happen no matter how cautious you are.
-In case you do get caught in an unfortunate accident or fender-bender, here is our checklist with all the things you need to remember to do.
+Revise the rules of the road by downloading our learner's licence study guide.